 Low-Cost Practice Tools

 To feel comfortable and confident on test day, students should become familiar with the SAT format and question types.
 Taking a few practice tests — not short-term, expensive coaching — is enough to maximize performance.
-The College Board provides free and affordable practice tests in a variety of formats.
+The College Board provides affordable practice tests in a variety of formats.

 Packed with the information students need to get ready for the test, this book includes 10 full-length practice tests, as well as concept review, test-taking approaches, and focused sets of practice questions.